 Terms of Reference

-Liaise with other US CLIVAR panels and Working Groups to insure prediction is considered in their efforts.
+- Liaise with other US CLIVAR panels and Working Groups to ensure predictability, prediction, and applications are part of their efforts.